“If light is scarce then light is scarce; we will immerse ourselves in the darkness and there discover its own particular beauty.”

 Jun'ichirō Tanizaki, In Praise of Shadows, 1933

-As the autumnal days grow shorter and the evenings longer, I am proud to announce the inaugural auction of the Arts of Asia department is now live on our website.
+As the autumnal days grow shorter and the evenings longer, I am proud to announce the inaugural auction of the Arts of Asia department.
 Entitled ‘Embracing Shadows’ to reflect the seasonal changes in nature and celebrate the famous Japanese author and his essay on aesthetics, focussing on importance of light in art appreciation.

 Together with Beatrice Campi we selected over 140 lots from East and Southeast Asia to suit a variety of collecting tastes.
 The pieces date from the Late Neolithic period to modern day, and cover the vast area including Japan, Korea, China, Tibet, Vietnam and Burma.
 The star lots comprise notable pieces from several private collections, such as important Qing dynasty ceramics, several rare paintings, and a group of 20th century Japanese prints.
 Further highlights include a selection of Burmese jewellery as well as quality bronzes and pottery from China and Japan.